mirumee/ariadne-website/website/blog/2023-02-02-ariadne-codegen.md

 - There's a module that evolves into a package named `saleor_client`.
 - This client implements functions like `get_shipping_methods` or `create_checkout` that map 1:1 to GraphQL queries and mutations implemented by Saleor.
-- Each of those functions takes arguments it packages into a variables dictionary, combines them with Python string containing a GraphQL query.
+- Each of those functions takes arguments it packages into a variables dictionary and combines them with Python string containing a GraphQL query.
-- Each of those functions then does a `POST` request, handles errors and returns result.
+- Each of those functions then does a `POST` request, handles errors and returns the result.

 Basically, we wrote functions upon a functions upon a functions that looked like this: